aiven/devportal/docs/platform/howto/vpc-peering-gcp.rst

 1. Open your GCP Console.

-2. Select **VPC Networks** on the left and find the VPC that you want to connect.
+2. Select **VPC Networks** and find the VPC that you want to connect to.

 3. Click the project name and make note of the *Project ID*.